 "When we talk to Fathers and sons On learning at home during the pandemic, it became clear to us that they were looking for educational tools that children could independently enjoy and master, and that were as fun and social as computer games and other apps that children love. ”Laura said in the official announcement.

 "A free tool to learn to code at home is particularly important for young people who cannot attend coding clubs in person.”He added.
-"We believe that all children should have access to an education encoding and high-quality digital creation.
+"We believe all children should have access to an education encoding and high-quality digital creation.
 And with this in mind, we set out to create Code Club World, an online environment as rich and engaging as a face-to-face after-school learning experience, where all young people can learn to code. «.

 In Code Club World, kids can start by creating their personal robot avatar, then move on to making music, designing a t-shirt, and even teaching their robot avatar how to dance.
 They can learn to code on islands with structured activities and discover text and block-based coding in Scratch and Python, all while earning badges to mark their progress and share their coding creations with family, friends, and the online community at Code.
 Club World.
 A kind of gamification of learning of programming for the little ones.